Trapeziectomy: aftercare advice

 Exercise 3

-Hold for 10 seconds and repeat three times.
+Hold for 10 seconds.
+Repeat 3 times.

 Will I have follow-up appointments?